2022 UPDATE: FEN-PHEN CLAIMS ARE STILL BEING FILED & PAID

 The AHP Settlement Trust was established to administer the aortic and mitral valve injury claims of registered Pondimin or Redux users.

-Claims can still be filed for those who are included in one of the two groups below.
+Fen Phen claims can still be filed for those who meet the Baseline Requirements listed below and are included in one of these two groups:

 1) Supplemental Claims for worsened injuries may be filed by those who: